 After watching thousands of couples argue in his lab, he was able to identify specific negative communication patterns that predict divorce.
 He called them The Four Horsemen of the Apocalypse, and they are criticism, contempt, defensiveness, and stonewalling.

 Contempt is the most destructive of The Four Horsemen because it conveys, “I’m better than you.
 I don’t respect you.”
 It’s so destructive, in fact, that couples who are contemptuous of each other are more likely to suffer from infectious illness than couples who are not contemptuous of each other.
 The target of contempt is made to feel despised and worthless.

 Treating others with disrespect and mocking them with sarcasm are forms of contempt.
 So are hostile humor, name-calling, mimicking, and/or body language such as eye-rolling and sneering.

-In his book Why Marriages Succeed or Fail, Dr. Gottman notes:
+In his book Why Marriages Succeed or Fail, Dr. John Gottman notes:

 When contempt begins to overwhelm your relationship you tend to forget entirely your partner’s positive qualities, at least while you’re feeling upset.
 You can’t remember a single positive quality or act.
 This immediate decay of admiration is an important reason why contempt ought to be banned from marital interactions.

 Contempt erodes the bond that holds a couple securely together.
 It’s impossible to build connection when your relationship is deprived of respect.
 The existence of contempt is the biggest predictor of divorce.

 What does contempt look like?